Burlingame · San Mateo County Heritage tree district

 Original-condition Tudors and Spanish Colonials: $3M-$5M.
 Restored or renovated: $4M-$7M.
 New construction or assembled lots: $8M-$15M.

-Browse current and off-market listings with Lisa M. Lum.
+Browse current listings in Easton Addition with Lisa M. Lum.